 Funding rounds are very competitive as total requested funds typically exceed the amount available during a given year.
 Upon submission, HCDD staff will review all Applications for completeness and eligibility, rejecting all deficient Applications without further analysis.
-Staff will post on the City's website, a list of Applications that meet all threshold criteria on December 5th, 2018.

 - 1. Initial review.
 HCDD staff ensures that the Application is complete and the basic mandatory evaluation criteria are met.
 The mandatory criteria are designed to meet local, state and federal compliance requirements and HCDD objectives.
 Applications must meet a minimum score in order to be considered further.
 However, submission of an Application that meets or exceeds the minimum score is not a guarantee that the proposed project will be funded.
 Incomplete Applications will be returned to Applicants identifying the deficiencies.
 The Application will not be eligible for further consideration until a complete Application is submitted.
 In addition to the funding process, projects seeking Planning Department approvals are subject to the provisions of the Planning and Development process. - 2.
 Staff analysis.
 HCDD staff reviews the Applications that meet mandatory evaluation criteria, asks clarifying questions of the Applicants and prepares a staff analysis.
 Staff may request additional detail from the Applicant, conduct a tour of the subject site or property, obtain additional information from outside sources, and consult with other departments within the City.
 Applicants may be scheduled to make a formal presentation of the project proposal as circumstances dictate.
 Staff will make a recommendation of full, partial or no funding for each Application. - 3.
 Final Decision: Applications are approved or denied by the Application Review Team, a panel of City staff knowledgeable in the development process.
 Following presentations and tours, if any, the Team evaluates all proposals to determine the extent to which each fulfills community objectives.
-The Team uses the scoring criteria developed for this program, will administrative aspects of a proposed project.
-Final approval is subject to environmental clearance.
+The Team uses the scoring criteria developed for this program, will review the staff recommendation, and will discuss programmatic, regulatory and administrative aspects of a proposed project.
+Final approval is subject to environmenta clearance.
 In the event that insufficient funds are available to meet the requirements of all qualifying Applications, the highest scoring Applications that are ready to proceed will be funded first.
-Applications, the inglices seeming Applications that are ready to proceed thin so randou most 2018 HOME Revolving Loan Fund Program Manual and Underwriting Guidelines review the staff recommendation, and will discuss programmatic, regulatory and
+2022 HOME Revolving Loan Fund Program Manual and Underwriting Guidelines